LiamB16/Emerging-Technology-100-assessment/README.md

 # Computation
   In this section,
    * show code to demonstrate these ideas.
+   * Learn about Big 0 notation.
+   * Learn what a turing machine is.
+   * Learn how a turing machine is related to a quantum computer.
+   *
 # Fast Fourier
   In this section,
   * Learn what are compllex numbers